narayansharma91/TDD_with_node/Session 2: Practical/README.md

 **TDD** : **T**est **D**riven **D**evelopment is an innovative software development approach/process where tests are written, before writing the minimum of code required for the test to be fulfilled.

-**UNIT TESTING** : Unit Testing is a level of software testing where individual units/components of a software are tested through testing framework.
+**Unit Testing** : Unit Testing is a level of software testing where individual units/components of a software are tested through testing framework.

 #### Benifits of writing Unit Testing
 - Improve quality of code